All Episodes

 This guy will have it on his resume.

-He could be a future minority whip in the Democrat Party.
+He can be a future minority whip in the Democrat Party.

-Last night on PMSNBC, the uh House organ for the Democrat National Committee, DNC TV, Dan Abrams celebrating the death of talk radio in front of a graphic of a gravestone that says R.I.P.
-Right wing radio.
+Last night on PMSNBC, the House organ for the Democrat National Committee, DNC-TV, Dan Abrams, celebrating the death of talk radio in front of a graphic of a gravestone that says RIP, right-wing radio, rest in peace, right-wing radio.

-He had a guest, Peter Bynert, Council on Foreign Relations.
+He had a guest, Peter Beinert, Council on Foreign Relations.

-So he's just established a premise that uh Limbo's finished.
+So he's just established a premise that Limbaugh is finished.

-Rest in peace, right wing radio asks Binart this.
+Rest in peace, right-wing radio asks Beinert this.

 No, I don't think it is rhetoric.

-I think that Republicans are not going to get the big base turnout that they got in 2004 for George W. Bush.
+I think the Republicans are not going to get the big bass turnout that they got in 2004 for George W. Bush.

 Democrats are, and that's why McCain will lose.

-What he's saying there is is that uh talk radio may not be dead, Mr. Abrams.
+Peter Beinert of the Council on Foreign Relations, what he's saying there is, is that talk radio may not be dead, Mr. Abrams.

-The Republican base may not show up here the way they did for Bush and Oth and in 2004.
+The Republican base may not show up here the way they did for Bush in 2004.

 Anyway, just sharing all that with you in case you missed it.